FIRE Calculator

 FIRE — Financial Independence, Retire Early — is a movement centered on saving aggressively (typically 50–70% of income) to build a portfolio large enough to sustain your lifestyle indefinitely from investment returns alone.
 The core math is simple: save until your portfolio is 25× your annual expenses (the "4% rule"), then retire.

-The movement has grown into a community of millions (r/financialindependence has 2.3M members) with variants including Lean FIRE (minimal spending), Fat FIRE (full lifestyle), Barista FIRE (part-time work covers some expenses), and Coast FI (stop saving and let compounding finish the job).
+Popularized by Vicki Robin and Joe Dominguez's Your Money or Your Life (1992) and modernized by bloggers including Mr. Money Mustache, ChooseFI, and Karsten Jeske ("Big ERN"), FIRE has grown into an active community on r/financialindependence and early-retirement.org, with variants including Lean FIRE (minimal spending), Fat FIRE (full lifestyle), Barista FIRE (part-time work covers some expenses), and Coast FI (stop saving and let compounding finish the job).

 How to Calculate Your FIRE Number